Pascaltib/Pascaltib/README.md

 <h1 align="center">Hi 👋, I'm Pascal Tiberghien</h1>
-<h3 align="center">Dedicated web developer seeking a challenge to apply my experience and knowledge.
-Looking for opportunities to learn, develop, and progress my career.</h3>
+<h3 align="center">CTO and co-founder of Audemic.
+I am a full stack web developer with experience in Ruby on Rails full stack applications and APIs, as well as Next.js with React.
+My current role involves the complete development of our online platform, the implementation of our cloud architecture on AWS, and overseeing all technological development at Audemic. </h3>

 👨‍💻 All of my projects are available at: [https://www.notion.so/Pascal-Tiberghien-Web-Developer-0b06561c30434aaa90aca0e2402103d3](https://www.notion.so/Pascal-Tiberghien-Web-Developer-0b06561c30434aaa90aca0e2402103d3)